 - Special ferry to Majuli

-- Accompanied English speaking guide
+- Local English speaking guide for each section.

 - Forest entry fees

 - Kolkata history walking tour